Loose Women's Stand By Your Men campaign encourages viewers to talk to men about mental health

 This has never been more important than it is right now, with suicide remaining the number one cause of death in men aged 20-49.

-Nadia's husband Mark was the first to share his experience with depression and explain why he thinks men find it so difficult to talk about mental health.
+Nadia's husband Mark kicked off our campaign by sharing his experience with depression and explaining why he thinks men find it so difficult to talk about mental health.

 Men's Mental Health Statistics

 Men are three times more likely to take their own lives than women.